sean-galloway/RTLDesignSherpa/docs/mark_down/rtl/leading_one_trailing_one.md

 The module also indicates whether all the bits in the input data are set (`ow_all_ones`) or cleared (`ow_all_zeroes`) and whether the input data has at least one set bit (`ow_valid`).

-### Debugging Provisions

-There are commented-out lines for waveform dumping when performing simulations.
-These lines are wrapped in directives to exclude them during synthesis `// synopsys translate_off` ... `// synopsys translate_on`.

 ---

 [Return to Index](index.md)